 Many medical practices are fighting an increasingly futile battle against declining reimbursements, increased regulation and concerns about the declining value of a medical practice and exit strategies.
 As a result, a growing number of doctors are exploring the concept of private insurance.

 What is Private Insurance?

-Private Insurance is a fully regulated insurance company that typically insures the risks of the medical business owner who sponsors the company.
+Private Insurance is an insurance strategy that typically insures the risks of the medical business owner.